14 days and 13 nights

 After breakfast at the hotel, you will begin your sightseeing city tour.
 This tour is the best way to see the main highlights of Beijing which include the Forbidden City.
 The Forbidden City lies in the very heart of Beijing.
 Built between 1406 and 1420, this palace served as the home of China´s emperors of the Ming and Qing dynasties for five centuries - from 1406 until 1908.
 The palace consists of 9000 halls and rooms, containing many precious relics.
 The palace is considered to be the largest palace in the world and one of mankind’s major cultural heritage sites.

 After the city tour, we will head off to one of the most powerful symbols of ancient Chinese civilization – the Great Wall, stretching 6,350 km.
 The Great Wall was built as a defensive structure.
-Construction began during a very unstable time of Chinese history, the warring period of 476 - 221 B.C.
+Construction began during a very unstable time in Chinese history, the warring period of 476 - 221 B.C.
 In the beginning, walls were built at strategic points by different kingdoms to protect their own territories.
 After the first Emperor Qin Shihuang of the Qin Dynasty unified China in 221 B.C., he decided to have the individual walls joined together in order to create one Great Wall.
 It took more than 1 million people and more than 10 years to finish the work.
 In 1987, the Great Wall was added to the UNESCO World Heritage List.